ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 ## Uninstall

-1. Run the following commands to remove services, applicatons and keys used.
+Run the following commands to remove services, applications and keys used.

 ```sh
 bx resource service-binding-delete dashboard-nodejs-dde dashboard-nodejs
 ```